freedomofpress/securedrop/docs/deployment/landing_page.rst

 which can more easily be accessed by law enforcement agencies.
 Simply copy them to your server and serve them yourself to avoid this problem.

-Do not use third-party analytics, tracking, or advertising
+Do Not Use Third-Party Analytics, Tracking, or Advertising
 ----------------------------------------------------------

 Most news websites, even those that are non-profits, use third-party analytics tools or tracking bugs on their websites.
 It is vital that these are disabled for the SecureDrop *Landing Page*.

 In the past, some news organizations were heavily criticized when launching their SecureDrop instances because their *Landing Page* contained